| |

 harvested at WSREC.
 The gross crop value for this 2004 harvest would be nearly $550/A, with very limited cash investment.

+The late July harvest would nonetheless preclude reasonable chances of harvesting a late-summer crop.
 There is an opportunity to select for genotypes of both crops that are better adapted to planting date(s), location,

 and CT system.
 Adjusting seed rows (perhaps 3/bed) offset from corn rows appears desirable.
 In this study, fall-planted